Karl S. Bowers

-Karl S. Bowers (born October 13, 1941 in Estill, South Carolina), was married and has three children.
+Karl S. Bowers (October 13, 1941 - January 31, 2012), was an American highway administrator.

 He came from a highway background, having served as a South Carolina State Highway Commissioner, 1974 to 1977; Vice Chairman of the State Highway and Public Transportation Commission, 1975; and Chairman of the Commission, 1976.
 He became the Deputy Federal Highway Administrator in 1977 and served until he took office as Administrator on August 3, 1978, to 1980.
 He resigned in January 1980.

 Under Bowers's tenure, the Federal Highway Administration: